Oral Appliance Therapy

 OAT has advantages and disadvantages, as do most forms of treatment, dental or otherwise.
 Compared to the commonly used CPAP, these small dental appliances are considered easier to wear and adjust, more comfortable, and more convenient with which to travel.
 They are also quiet, whereas a CPAP machine produces a humming noise, and are much easier to care for.

 There are, of course, downsides to OAT as well.
 Some patients report minor side effects like a dry mouth or excessive salivation, discomfort in the teeth or jaw, or changes in bite.
-While less common, other potential complications with OAT use include symptoms of temporomandibular joint disease, or TMD.
+While less common, other potential complications with OAT use include symptoms of temporomandibular joint disease, or TMD (sometimes called TMJ, the name for the joint).

-If you believe oral appliance therapy is the right treatment for your sleep apnea or snoring, we can help.
+If you believe oral appliance therapy, or night mouthguards, is the right treatment for your sleep apnea or snoring, we can help.
 Call Lincoln Smiles at 916-543-8800 today to schedule a consultation with our friendly professionals.